ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 * Uses the database and schema the caller is currently using
 * Can view, set and unset the caller's session variables and session parameters.

 A Caller's Rights Stored Procedure can see variables that were set by statements before the procedure was called.
-In addition, statements executed after the stored procedure can see the variable that was set inside the procedure.
+Statements executed after the stored procedure can see the variable that was set inside the procedure.
 This is a little difficult to grasp, so I've included an example below to help.
 > Suppose you have a stored procedure named MyStoredProcedure which executes SQL Statements that read and set session-level variables.
 In pseudo-code, we'll call the two commands ```READ_SESSION_VAR1``` and ```SET_SESSION_VAR2```.
-In the same session, you can therefore execute the following statements:
+In the same session, you can, therefore, execute the following statements:
 > ```plsql
 > SET SESSION_VAR1 = 'some value';
 > CALL MyStoredProcedure(); -- Executes READ_SESSION_VAR1 and uses the value of SESSION_VAR1